ExpressLRS/Docs/docs/hardware/esp-backpack.md

 Addon for **R9M modules** and **HappyModel ELRS915TX** to allow:

+* Wireless firmware update via ExpressLRS Configurtor
+* Flashing ESP Backpack (self)
+* Flashing R9M TX locally via browser
 * Logging to Browser and via Websocket
-* Flashing ESP Backpack (self)
-* Flashing R9M TX
 * Possibly more.. wireless trainer mode?
 Please contribute 🥇

 This is a convenience feature for development purposes and "power users" - soldering can be tricky - please be careful. 👮